 The spar was during the bleakest of his wretched days and there was also 13 pints of lager sitting in his system – I guess that explains the lost shoe.
 It was a classic Fury tale and one that gently improves with age.

-The kid in the ring that afternoon was Daniel Dubois and last Saturday night at the BT Studio Fury was there for his latest fight.
+The kid in the ring that afternoon was Daniel Dubois and [on August 29] at the BT Studio Fury was there for his latest fight.
 It was a strict business deal in the ring on Saturday night, but then again the real boxing education of Dubois has mostly been in sparring rings.
 It started with the hundreds of rounds at the GB camp in Sheffield with Anthony Joshua, Joe Joyce and Frazer Clarke.
 It has continued ever since and the rounds with Hughie are part of the tale.
 The rounds with Tyson are not generally added to the list.
 Fury had to think that afternoon in the ring.
 “Daniel has the upmost respect for Fury,” said a witness, a member of the Dubois touring party.

 “I will be retired when he is champion,” Fury said when last Saturday’s fight was over.
 It was a lost moment of truth in an evening of quality Fury statements.
 He was in funny overdrive with his “feather dusters” for fists narrative.
 He does that look of genuine puzzlement very well when he asks how his feather dusters could have knocked out Wilder.
 On the night in Las Vegas there were a lot of people – not just in the Deontay Wilder business – asking the same question.